zamazan4ik/awesome-pgo/article/article.md

 ## Target audience

 I think the article would be interesting for anyone, who cares about software performance.
-Especially it should be interesting for people who wants to extract more performance from applications without tweaking the application itself.
+Especially it should be interesting for people who want to extract more performance from applications without tweaking the application itself.

 Do not expect "hardcore" here.
 I am a usual software engineer, (un)fortunately not even a compiler engineer!
 And because of this I am sure my point of view could be interesting here - how looks like advanced (IMHO) compiler optimizations techniques from the average software engineer side.